boonleng/blib-sh/README.md

 removes all folders under the folder `${HOME}/data` but keep the last 5.

 #### `remove_minutes_old_files()`
-removes files older than `N` minutes.
+removes files older than the specified age in minutes.

 	remove_minutes_old_files FOLDER COUNT PATTERN